Weavers | Weavings | Wool | Wool Buy | About Churro | Jewelry | Pottery | Clothing | Baskets | Combs,Pipes & Firestarters |HerbsWerk| Home

 Handmade from local clay and fired in the same open pit firing technique as Dine' (Navajo) traditional pottery, these clay pipes are used by the Dine' to ceremonially smoke indigenous tobacco, which grows wild in the mountains.
 No two are exactly alike.
 Each one is hand-formed and has unique"fire clouds" that color them through contact with the burning coals.

 Side and bottom views.
+Two of these pipes are still available.

 The two larger ones are 5 and 5.5 inches long, $35 each.
 SOLD OUT